The Amazing Race 8: Overview

+Most teams who arrive last at the Pit Stop of each leg are progressively eliminated, while the first team to arrive at the finish line in the final episode wins the grand prize of US$1,000,000.

 Production

-Development and filming

 The eighth season of The Amazing Race spanned 11000 mi.
 This season placed much less emphasis on international travel as numerous legs were contained within the continental United States, and all locations were in North America, with Panama and Costa Rica visited for the first time.
-Filming took place between July 7, 2005, and July 31, 2005.
+Casting for this season took place in early 2005 with team members as young as eight allowed to apply.
+Casting closed on March 11, 2005.
+Filming began on July 7, 2005, with reports of the show at Washington Crossing State Park in New Jersey.
+From July 12 to 13, teams were in Alabama.
+Filming concluded after 25 days on July 31.

 Route Markers were colored yellow and white with black lining in contrast to the yellow and red markers used in all other seasons.
-As with The Amazing Race 7, the winners of this season were revealed in an online betting scandal just before the finale aired.

 For this season, the supplied credit card covered not only airfare, but also gasoline, which otherwise would have had to be purchased with cash.
 This rule change was made necessary by the fact that most of the transportation took place in automobiles rather than airplanes.

-The limits on individual Roadblock attempts, introduced in season six, did not apply for this season.
-Furthermore, some Roadblocks in this edition required the participation of two team members.

-During Leg 1, Renee Rogers fell at the starting line and suffered a concussion.
-She did not realize the severity of the injury until she went to a hospital after being eliminated during the next leg.
+During the first leg, Renee Rogers fell at the starting line and suffered a concussion.
+She did not realize the severity of the injury until she went to a hospital after being eliminated the next leg.

-Kevin O'Connor and Drew Feinberg from season 1 made a cameo appearance during the first leg handing out clues to teams in New York City at a hot dog stand.

-This season featured a visit to New Orleans in Legs 4 and 5, where filming occurred about a month before Hurricane Katrina struck the region.
+This season featured a visit to New Orleans, Louisiana, in the fourth and fifth legs, where filming occurred about a month before Hurricane Katrina struck the region.
 The episodes aired after the hurricane had devastated the region.
 A special message was inserted at the beginning of the episodes, including one spoken by Phil Keoghan, dedicating them to the victims and to those helping with the recovery.
-The Schroeder family, who were from New Orleans, had befriended the Rogers family from Shreveport in the northern part of Louisiana during the season.
+The Schroeder family, who were from New Orleans, had befriended the Rogers family from Shreveport in northern Louisiana during the season.
 As Hurricane Katrina neared landfall, the Rogers family offered the Schroeders safety at their home.
 Hurricane Katrina wiped out the Schroeders' home and most of their possessions, and after staying with the Rogerses for about two weeks, they were able to find more permanent housing in Baton Rouge, and most of the other teams from this season chipped in to help the family.

-According to an interview with Wally Bransen on RFF Radio, producers originally planned a leg in Belize, but had to cancel it due to Hurricane Emily.
+According to an interview with Wally Bransen on RFF Radio, producers had originally planned a leg in Belize, but had to cancel it due to Hurricane Emily.

-Cast
+Contestants

 This season's cast consisted of ten teams of four family members each.